dongarerahul/akka/README.md

-# akka-fsm
+# akka-examples
-Scala Akka Actor creating Finite State Machine mutating state
+Workflow solutions using Akka Actor
+- Not using Akka FSM
+- But using context.become